 When you register your router with Cloudflare, your router links your NetFlow or sFlow data to your Cloudflare account.

-- On the Magic Network Monitoring page, select Configure Magic Network Monitoring.
+- In Magic Network Monitoring Analytics, select Configure Magic Network Monitoring.

 - Select the Configure routers tab.